dychdid/sparxHack/CONTRIBUTING.md

 ## License

-By contributing to the Sintco Sparxmaths Solver project, you agree that your contributions will be licensed under the [MIT License](https://github.com/SintcoLTD/sparxmaths/blob/main/LICENSE).
+By contributing to the SparxMath project, you agree that your contributions will be licensed under the [MIT License](https://github.com/dychdid/sparxHack/blob/main/LICENSE).

-Thank you for your interest in contributing to Sintco Sparxmaths Solver!
+Thank you for your interest in contributing to SparxHack!
 We appreciate your efforts to improve the project and make it more useful to the community.